kilianc/pretender/README.md

 ╚═╝     ╚═╝  ╚═╝╚══════╝   ╚═╝   ╚══════╝╚═╝  ╚═══╝╚═════╝ ╚══════╝╚═╝  ╚═╝ v1.0.3

 • starting server on port 8080
-• using responses file: responses.txt
+• using responses file: responses.json
 • press ctrl+c to stop
 ````